helm/charts/incubator/vault/README.md

 ## Configuration

-The following tables lists the configurable parameters of the vault chart and their default values.
+The following table lists the configurable parameters of the vault chart and their default values.

 |       Parameter         |           Description               |                         Default                     |
 |-------------------------|-------------------------------------|-----------------------------------------------------|